 While activity-based funding has helped deliver efficiencies, it is now forcing hospitals into a spiral of cost minimisation and patient churn to survive.
 If this continues, it will undermine our standing as having one of the best health systems in the world, if not the very best.
 The AMA’s 2018 Public Hospital Report Card was referenced continually by the media and politicians prior to the election so it remains to be seen if funding will be committed to this area.

 Elective surgery is a crucial preventative measure that saves significant costs in the long-term.
 Public hospitals are increasingly cancelling affordable elective surgeries due to the strain of providing more serious complex care with fewer resources.
-As a result, 70 per cent of elective surgery now occurs within the private health care system.

 The AMA supported the government’s reforms private health insurance to simplify the 70,000+ variations on insurance policies.
 However, further reform is needed.
 Rising premium costs are still outstripping inflation and wage growth such that coverage has dropped to 44 per cent (at 40 per cent, the entire system ceases to be viable).

 Australians do not want a US-style corporatised system and medical decisions must be left to qualified and experienced professionals without interference from insurers.

 Dr Bartone acknowledged that the time limitations meant he couldn’t address all the priority issues but the common thread through all of them is that the sector is severely underfunded.
 Therefore, the AMA will work closely with the new the new federal Minister for Health, Greg Hunt MP, to secure “increased funding so the sector can be better tomorrow than it is today”.